willnickerson/http-single-resource/LAB.md

 `/notes/name_of_resource` should respond with that resource.

-* `POST` - The in-coming post request body should be saved to in-memomory storage.
-For example if a request is sent to `/notes` with a body of `{ noteBody: 'hello world' }` the in-memory array would now contain an object from that data.
+* `POST` - The in-coming post request body should be saved to storage.
+For example if a request is sent to `/notes` with a body of `{ noteBody: 'hello world' }` the store would now contain an object from that data.

 * `PUT` - The data coming in should be saved to the named resource either